 Different color frequencies move through media at different speeds so the angle of refraction (degree of bending) is different for different colors.
 Wavelengths of color frequencies in the violet hue, for example, are bent the most because violet light has a shorter wave length.
 Shorter waves travel faster and scatter more than longer waves.
 Wavelengths in the red hue are bent the least.

 The green hue has the largest bandwidth of frequencies and the most colors.
-Being able to see green colors is a critical human survival skill because we must find water.
-After humans stood up over the savannah, we lost our connection.
-No longer able to smell water, we adapted by developing color receptors in our eyes that select for green frequencies.
-Where there is vegetation there is water.
-Human eyes specialize in seeing colors from the inner edge of blue/green into green/yellow.
+Being able to see green colors is a critical human survival skill because where we see green we can usually find water.
+After humans stood up over the savannah, we lost our connection to water.
+No longer able to smell it, we adapted by developing color receptors in our eyes to select for millions of green frequencies from blue/green to green/yellow.

 In addition to signaling water, colors also signal food.
 Trees and plants signal human beings when food is ripe.
 We can see the simultaneous contrast of red apples hanging among green leaves more clearly than unripe apples which are hidden in the foliage.
 When pumpkins turn orange we make pie.
-We receive more frequencies in green, yellow, orange and red than in the shorter waves of blue and violet colors.
+We receive more frequencies in yellow, orange and red hues than in the shorter wave colors in the blue and violet hues.

 Our eyes work on the same principles as rainbows.
 Light travels through the air until meeting a transparent media like the cornea.
 The cornea changes the speed of light and its angle of refraction.
 Light is refracted again by the transparent vitreous fluid in the chamber of the eyeball then focused on the retina.
 The retina is considered part of the brain because it develops from the embryonic forebrain.
 The retina houses the photoreceptors - rods and cones, which are embedded in it like spark plugs in an engine.